DavidIreland1/drafting-canvas/README.md

-## OFF WHITE CANVAS
+## Drafting Canvas

-Collaborative design tool
+Drafting Canvas is a free online collaborative design tool

+It is available at draftingcanvas.com(draftingcanvas.com)